ryukirisame/learningRedis/Session.md

 ## How redis solves the problem
 - Since Redis is used as a single layer, so it becomes a centralized place where all the sessions are stored.
 All the application servers share this store.
 So no sync issues.
 - Redis has a feature of Time-to-Live (TTL), which we can set for all the session key-value pairs.
 So that sessions can expire automatically after a specified period of time.
 Redis deletes the key-value entry automatically.
+  - In production, we use **sliding session window** rather than a hard expiration.
+Everytime a user makes a request and our backend successfully reads their session, we extend their session expiry time.
 - Since session data should be quickly accessed, so Redis is a good fit whose latency is very very low compared to traditional databases.
 - Redis also has a persistence layer.
 So if redis restarts, the sessions can be restored.
 - Since redis engine is single-threaded, so no read/write synchronization issues.